- A - B - C - D - E - F - G - H - I - J - K - L - M - N - O - P - Q - R - S - T - U - V - W - Y - Z - Side Bars

 CONFECTION, TRADITIONAL see: wagashi (traditional confections)

-CONFECTIONARY see: kashiya (traditional confectionary)
+CONFECTIONARY see: kashiya (confectionary)

 CONFUCIANISM see: Jukyō (The Anime Companion [vol.1] p.56)